e18e/e18e/docs/blog/journey-so-far.md

 Lots to think about!
 Some of this will be kicking off in the discord server early in the year.

+### Meet up

+Early in 2025, we will be organising the first in-person e18e meetup!

+We haven't decided yet what the structure of this will be (just a social, or something more), but we will post more details very soon.

+It'll be great to see people connecting, and what awesome ideas come out of it!

 ## Get involved

 We'd love to have you in our community, whatever it is you're working on.